How to Use RepTrack's Cycle Tracking: Setup, Check-Ins, and Symptom-Based Coaching

 That is it.
 Two taps, five seconds, and RepTrack has enough data to start learning your patterns.
 On days when you have a bit more time or something notable to report — bad cramps, great sleep, unusual fatigue — tap through to the full Log Symptoms sheet and fill in more detail.

 After 2-3 cycles of this, the predictive features start earning their keep.
-Phase forecasts become accurate.
-Coaching messages become personalized.
-Nutrition adjustments align with your actual energy patterns rather than population averages.
+Phase-forecast windows tighten.
+Coaching calibrates to your own logged symptoms rather than population averages.
+And when you log a rough day, the lighter-session offer and readiness nudges are grounded in your real patterns rather than a calendar rule.
 The system gets better because you gave it data to learn from.

-For a deeper dive into how training should change across your cycle, see the full menstrual cycle training guide.
+For a deeper dive into what the evidence really says about training across your cycle, see the full menstrual cycle training guide.
 For specific nutrition strategies during the luteal phase, see the luteal phase nutrition guide.
 And for understanding how to interpret the symptoms you are logging, check out the symptom tracking guide.